 The LG CX is the obvious option here – it's the BX's big brother, offering a brighter screen and more advanced image processing, but otherwise offers essentially the same features and smart TV platform.
 It comes in more sizes (48 inches, 55 inches, 65 inches and 77 inches) and costs more – the price is pretty reasonable, but enough that you'll need to think hard before stepping up from the BX.
 Read all our thoughts in our LG CX review.

-If you're looking away from OLED, the Samsung Q90T is probably the closest option.
-This is Samsung's flagship 4K TV from 2020, and is marginally more expensive than the BX after a series of price cuts.
-It also has support for next-gen gaming features, but the screen goes much, much brighter, meaning it's probably be a better choice if you often watch in brighter rooms, especially with sunlight.
-However, it doesn't have quite the same control and precision over dark areas, so if you're mostly planning to watch in controlled lighting and watch that cinematic look, the BX may be still the better choice.
+If you're looking away from OLED, the Samsung Q80T is probably the closest option at the price.
+This is one of the higher-end QLED 4K TVs from 2020, and is around the same price as the BX after a series of price cuts.
+It also has support for next-gen gaming features, but the screen goes much, much brighter, meaning it's probably a better choice if you often watch in brighter rooms, especially with sunlight.
+However, it doesn't have close to the same control and precision over dark areas, so if you're mostly planning to watch in controlled lighting and want that cinematic look, the BX is still the better choice.
 Both are top, top TVs, though.
-Here's our full Samsung Q90T review.
+Here's our full Samsung Q80T review.

 Sony's XH95/X950H is also a strong option.
 It's a bit cheaper than the LG BX at the same sizes, and has Sony's latest and greatest image processing for impeccable detail and motion handling.
 Again, it's much brighter than the LG BX, so may be a better choice if you room is bright.
 However, it can't handle dark areas anywhere near as well, and has notable blooming when dark is right next to light areas – if it's the famous precision in contrast of OLED you want, the BX is better.
 The Sony also doesn't offer the next-gen gaming features.
 Here's full Sony XH95/X950H review.